Features

 The search parameters are specified in the top part of the window:

 The lower part of the main window is occupied by the radical table.
-From version it can run in one of the two modes:
+It can run in one of the two modes:

-- In Wide mode (default), the table is divided into pages.
+• In Wide mode (default), the table is divided into pages.
 A page contains all radicals with the same stroke count.
-You can scroll between pages by means of the arrow buttons in the table header.
-The traditional Android-style panning gesture only performs vertical scrolling within a page.
+You can scroll between pages by means of the arrow buttons in the table header, or by swiping with your finger.
+Vertical panning gesture performs vertical scrolling within a page.

 Clicking on a radical in the table selects it and places it into a free cell; clicking an occupied cell clears it.